pineblade/pineblade/README.md

 ## Alpine tag attributes
-*The contents of any `x-*` needs to be valid php code.
-The compiler will handle this for you.
-It is possible to disable this behaviour and use plain javascript by doing this in you `AppServiceProvider` boot method:*
+All alpine tags will be compiled to javascript.
+The contents of any `x-*` or `@*`, needs to be valid php code.
+It is possible to disable this behaviour and use plain javascript by doing this in you `AppServiceProvider` boot method:
 ```php
 \Pineblade\Pineblade\Facades\Pineblade::compileAlpineAttributes(false);
 ```
+> Currently, only the code inside blade component tags will be compiled due to limitations.